thu-coai/cotk/README.md

 ``Hash value`` is provided for checking whether the same dataset is used.

-**note**: If you want to know more about metrics, please refer to [docs](https://thu-coai.github.io/cotk_docs/metric.html).
+**note**: If you want to know more about metrics, please refer to [metrics docs](https://thu-coai.github.io/cotk_docs/metric.html).

 ### Publish Experiments

-We provide an online dashboard to manage your experiments.
+We provide an online [dashboard](http://coai.cs.tsinghua.edu.cn/dashboard/) to manage your experiments.

 Here we give an simple example for you.